denicprotopopov/satc/README.md

-# Python Sex And The City Random Episode Opener
+# Python Sex And The City Random Episode Launcher
 This Python script opens a random episode of Sex And The City on Fenglish website.